JamesWheeler4/James_Portfolio/Proj_5 Track and Field Scouting/README.md

-## Project 5: Track and Field Scouting Tool
+## Project 5: Track and Field Tool

 The goal of this project is to collect and explore high school track and field data using Python.
 Packages used with this project include: pandas, numpy, scipy, selenium, SQLite3, plotly, as well as datetime, time, re, and csv.
 While discussing the project with the stakeholder, they were curious about the correlations between events.
 As in, does a fast mark in the 100 meter influence how well the athlete will pole vault?
 They asked to view these correlations from a macro level then drill down to see rough comparisons between states within their recruiting sphere.
 The initial reports can be found in section 4 of Analysis within this project.